 A measuring scoop also comes with the machine, so you can get the perfect drink every time.

-EC5 DeLonghi Steam-Driven 4-Cup Espresso and Cappuccino Maker
+EC5 DeLonghi Steam-Driven 4-Cup Espresso Maker

 It’s also a very safe machine, with a safety cap that’s steam-pressurized and an 8.5 ounce glass carafe that’s heat resistant.

 The Delonghi EC5 offers a swivel jet frother, which not only makes a nice, thick froth that’s essential for cappuccinos and lattes, but also allows you to add the froth from many different angles.